kdp-99114/Fullstack-Practical/README.md

 Practical-4 : A website having list of all practical and their individual practical Page links

 Practical-5 : A Web-Page showing the use of Image-Map in the Web Application

+Practical-6: Create a Card Layout using CSS layout properties